-Naples – “The risk that young people emulate the behavior of criminal bosses seen on TV is real, especially today with social media, where clips from series are re-proposed out of context.”
+Naples – “The risk that young people will emulate the behavior of criminal bosses seen on TV is real, especially today with social media, where clips from series are re-broadcast out of context.”

 Thus Chiara Colosimo, president of the parliamentary Anti-Mafia commission, during a meeting with the students of the hotel management institute “Esposito Ferraioli” in Napoli.